justinamiller/DotNet-Coding-Guidelines/README.md

 This is so that our code are consistent with the Microsoft .NET Framework.

-### Tip #23

-👍 Do use Camel Casing for method arguments and local variables:
+### Do use Camel Casing for method arguments and local variables:

 ```
 public void MethodName(CreatePersonRequestDto requestDto)